waltervanheuven/auto-alt-text/README.md

 ## Limitations

-Script will save each image in a shape group.
+- Script will save each image in a shape group.
 Ideally, it should combine them to create a combined image so that it can set the alt text of the shape group.
+- When an image is grouped with a text box the alt text can be set for the image but not for the group.
+Powerpoint accessibility requires that the shape group should have an alt text.